zkjk/GB_SCRAPE_NHTCU10/README.md

 - Scrape website ✔
 - Be able to start/stop/pause/resume ✔
+- Be able to choose where to start scraping ✔
 - Export to JSON ✔
 - Connection to database with Python ✔
 - Use console to control ✔